ndag/persistence-curv-sets/README.md

 1. Store a distance matrix in a .mat file.
 In order to guarantee meaningful results, the matrix should be square, symmetric, have diagonal 0, and satisfy the triangle inequality(?).
 	- Keep in mind that a reasonable size for `dX` is at most 5000x5000, depending on your system.
-2. Edit the file Persistence_parsave_dX.m to set the following *bookkeeping* variables:
+2. Edit the file Persistence_parsave_dX.m to set the following *book-keeping* variables:
 	- `filename_metric_space`: Name (and path) of the .mat file containing the distance matrix.
 	- `results_file`: The name of the file where the results will be stored.
 	- `save_to_file`: Boolean flag to decide if you want to save the output to results_file.mat or if you only want to keep it in Matlab's workspace.